Alulim: Proposed influence on other mythical figures

-Eckhart Frahm has tentatively suggested that it is possible that the vowel pattern in the alternate form of Alulim’s name, Alulu, influenced the formation of the name Pazuzu.
+Eckhart Frahm has tentatively suggested that it is possible that the vowel pattern in the alternate form of Alulim's name, Alulu, influenced the formation of the name Pazuzu.
 A reference to Alulu occurs in a broken context in a heavily damaged Middle Assyrian (or later) text from Assur which might link him to Pazuzu, if the restoration of the latter name is correct, though due to the state of preservation the contents are presently impossible to interpret.

-Mary R. Bachvarova notes that in the Hurrian Song of Birth, the primordial deity Alalu who appears as the original “king in heaven” (king of the gods) bears a name similar to Alulim’s.
+Mary R. Bachvarova notes that in the Hurrian Song of Birth, the primordial deity Alalu who appears as the original "king in heaven" (king of the gods) bears a name similar to Alulim's.
 She suggests that this text might have been influenced by the Sumerian King List, with the reigns of the early rulers of the gods being patterned on the traditions pertaining to early Mesopotamian legendary kings.

 Later relevance

-A Greek version of Alulim’s name, Aloros (Ἄλωρος), is known from citations from Berossus’ Babyloniaca preserved in the works of authors such as Eusebius and Syncellus.
-Berossus’ account of early kings depended on the tradition known from Sumerian King List.
+A Greek version of Alulim's name, Aloros (Ἄλωρος), is known from citations from Berossus' Babyloniaca preserved in the works of authors such as Eusebius and Syncellus.
+Berossus' account of early kings depended on the tradition known from Sumerian King List.
 He states that Aloros reigned for 36000 years and was succeeded by Alaparos (αλαπαρος), presumed to be an adaptation of Alalgar.
 His writings were later partially euhemerized by Annianus, who combined his account with traditions pertaining to Enoch and with Genesis 6.
-His work was in turn an influence on on the writings of the astrologer Abu Ma'shar al-Balkhi and on Al-Biruni’s Qānūn, cited as sources in Minhaj-i Siraj Juzjani’s Tabaqat-i Nasiri (written in 1259-1260), where a derivative of Aloros, Aylūrūs (الوروس), is presented as the first king of the people standing in opposition to giants.
+His work was in turn an influence on the writings of the astrologer Abu Ma'shar al-Balkhi and on Al-Biruni's Qānūn, cited as sources in Minhaj-i Siraj Juzjani's Tabaqat-i Nasiri (written in 1259–1260), where a derivative of Aloros, Aylūrūs (الوروس), is presented as the first king of the people standing in opposition to giants.
 Juzjani in his account equates him with Gayūmart.